Chadwick Cavaliers Banner

 Almost none of these problems are congenital (i.e. present at birth) but develop sometime later on with no upper age limit for age of onset.
 Positive test results (pre-symptomatically) or actual symptoms generally show up between 2 and 6 years of age, although younger and older ages of onset are possible.

 For more detailed information about all aspects of your Cavalier, go to http://www.ckcsc.org.
-Under Health Information, Diseases and Disorders, there is more detailed information about specific health issues in the Cavalier.
+Under Health Info, there is more detailed information about specific health issues in the Cavalier.
 You can also go to http://www.cavalierhealth.org to read about all diseases in dogs, not necessarily typical disorders for Cavaliers.

 CLICK HERE for the Health Registry Application Form and submit YOUR Cavalier's health information.
 Instructions on the documentation required is on page two of this form.
 If you need further help, email me.